By Criminal Defense Lawyer Jeremy Rosenthal

 These prosecutions and situations are extremely complex.
 An accused person should absolutely have an experienced lawyer that understands these intricacies of these newer types of prosecutions.

 *Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
-Nothing in this article is intended to be legal advice.
-For legal advice about any specific legal question you should directly consult an attorney.
+He is designated as a Texas Super Lawyer by Thomson Reuters.